 Demurrage and detention are two words that often confuses people..
 Is there a difference..??

-When dealt with in the context of containerised cargo, simply put,
+In the context of containerised cargo, in generic terms,

 After the full container has been picked up by the client, for example if they take another 7 days to return the empty container, then it is known as DETENTION which again will be charged at the rate fixed by the line..

-So basically before the full container is picked up, Demurrage is charged and after the container has been picked up, till the time the empty is returned to the lines nominated depot, Detention is charged..
+So basically before the full container is picked up, Demurrage is charged (after expiry of free days) and after the container has been picked up, till the time the empty is returned to the lines nominated depot, Detention is charged..